PDBe-KB/process-complex-data/README.md

 - `username` = Neo4j username
 - `password` = Neo4j password
 - `output_csv_path` = The path to the output CSV file
-- `UniProt_mapping_path` = The path to the dir containing the UniProt mapping file.
-A sample mapping file is provided in the sample directory.
+- `UniProt_mapping_path` = The path to the directory containing the UniProt mapping file.
 - `complex_portal_path` = The path to the Complex Portal FTP site.
 Please use the following path value "pub/databases/IntAct/current/various/complex2pdb"

 The manually curated complexes CSV files (`complexes_molecules.csv`, `complexes_components.csv`) are provided by Romana Gaborova, EMBL-EBI.

-The UniProt mapping file contains the mapping between obsolete and new UniProt accessions.
+A sample UniProt mapping file is provided in the sample directory.
+This file contains the mapping between obsolete and new UniProt accessions.
 Users would need to update this file weekly in order to correct any entries with obsolete UniProt accessions.

 ## Documentation